Levridge-Tory/LevridgeIntegrationDocs/docs/scale-install-settings-instructions.md

 - **Scale Unit**: Use drop down list to select LB
 - **Max Weight**: Enter in the max weight of the scale head.
 - **Incr.
 Wt.**: This is what increments the scale head will display weights, i.e. 20 Lbs.

+#### Reverse Proxy
+A reverse proxy is a type of proxy server that retrieves resources on behalf of a client from one or more servers.
+These resources are then returned to the client, appearing as if they originated from the proxy server itself.

+When operating through LevScale, the two web servers are operated as a stack with the service operating as a singular standalone.
+The server is configured to operate as a reverse proxy.
+IIS communicates with all outside communication.

+This enables the LevScale to run the Windows executable in the background through the Web.config.
+IIS needs to be configured as an out of process to ensure IIS will run the scaleticket.exe as a process outside of IIS.
+IIS operates as a process; however, it knows how to communicate to a different process based off the out of process hosting model, which creates a reverse proxy.

+A 500 Internal Server Error response code accessing the website is a Web.config, vsanv, and IIS issue.
+An IIS Issue could be how the app pool is structured or it could be permissions based, or within your specific settings.